binamracode/100DaysOfCode/README.md

 ## Day 6 - Image Gallery
 [![Image Gallery](https://i.postimg.cc/NGCP58jH/image.png)](https://postimg.cc/yW9TGZ91)
 Here, I created simple Image Gallery using React JS.
 You can see demo [here](https://upbeat-mestorf-38fce0.netlify.app/).
 It is made using Material UI.
 I know there are few mistakes as I am new to React JS.
+Few things are tweeked with CSS just to layout images and modal.